Elisar von Kupffer: Early life

-He was born on 20 February 1872, in Sophiental, near Reval (now Tallinn), Estonia, the son of Adolf von Kupffer (1833–1896), a doctor from an aristocratic German family.
+He was born on 20 February 1872, in Sophiental, near Reval (now Tallinn), Estonia, the son of Adolf von Kupffer (1833–1896), a doctor from an aristocratic German Baltic family, tracing back to the 16th century.
+As part of an ethnic minority in the Baltic region of Russian Empire, the family kept strict German culture.
+He was a third of four children in von Kupffer family.

-From an early age he was in low health, having suffered through meningitis, rheumatoid arthritis, scarlet fever and measles.
-However he was also a good student and at the age of nine he wrote his first play, Don Irsino.
+From an early age he was in low health, having suffered through meningitis, rheumatic joint disease, scarlet fever and measles.
+The scarlet fever cause him to have single-sided deafness However he was also a good student and at the age of nine he wrote his first play, Don Irsino.